Sailors and Substance Abuse: How the Navy Is Dealing with Addiction

 Substance Abuse in the Navy

-Substance abuse is an issue in the Navy, just as it is in all branches of the military and among the civilian population.
-However, drinking, and in particular binge drinking, is the most common type of substance abuse noted among sailors.1
+Drinking, and in particular binge drinking, is the most common type of substance misuse noted among sailors.1

 A Culture of Alcohol Abuse

 Binge drinking, which is defined as having more than 5 drinks on one occasion for men and 4 or more drinks for women, is prevalent among active-duty military, with the Navy ranking second among all service branches in rates of binge drinking.1